gbengataylor/WebmethodsOnOCP/UniversalMessaging/README.md

 docker stop um_container && docker rm um_container

-# test
+# Test the Universal Manager with the webmethods Integration Server

+Assumes the IS agent is running

-login into Integration Server Admin console
+login into Integration Server Admin console at the 555 port

 Settings > Messaging > webMethods Messaging Settings > Universal Messaging Connection Alias